Rilove Janga

-Rilove Janga (born 27 August 1987) is a Bonaire footballer who plays as a centre-back for Real Rincon and the Bonaire national team.
+Rilove Janga (born 27 August 1987) is a Bonaire professional football manager and former player who played as a centre-back.
+He has been the manager of the Bonaire national team since 2023.

 International career

 Netherlands Antilles

 Janga made his international debut for the Netherlands Antilles on 13 October 2010 in a 2–1 loss to Suriname.
 He went on to earn a total of five caps for the Netherlands Antilles before the disbandment of the Netherlands Antillean Football Union in February 2011, following the Dutch constituent country's dissolution in 2010.

 Bonaire

 On 14 November 2013, Janga made his debut for Bonaire in a 2–0 friendly loss to Suriname.

+Managerial career

+In 2023, Janga was appointed the new manager of the Bonaire national team.